frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

 Because Frontity works with the same permalinks that WordPress uses there's a two step process to getting data from the state.

 We first get the data about the URL from `state.source.data`.
-Then armed with the information provided there, crucially the content `type` and the `id` (though we can also check whether the data is ready for retrieval with `isReady`), we can retrieve the actual content.
+Then armed with the information provided there, crucially the content `type` and the `id` (though we can also check whether the data is ready for retrieval with `isReady`, amongst other things), we can retrieve the actual content.

 Let's run through an example to better understand this two step process.